blakemcbride/Build/README.md

     *build* provides access to a complete, real language (Common Lisp).

+## Philosophy

+*build* is very similar to *make* in terms of design philosophy.
+Both have targets, dependents, recipes, and rules.
+However, *build* will support other build patterns (such as for Java), have a very powerful procedural language, and offer advanced support for remote repositories, multi-threading and multi-machine builds, and advanced caching for extremely large projects, among other facilities.

 ## Why Common Lisp?

+*build* is being built in Common Lisp.
 Common Lisp was chosen for the following reasons:

 1. Common Lisp is the single best language for building domain specific languages (DSL).
 This means that building *build* would be the easiest